 Next up, here's a new video relating to newer Sault Michigan hardcore band The Eleventh Hour!
 Clean singer Cathy Burgos uploaded this video onto her YouTube channel in November of her playing a short piano composition named "That's Not the Wind Howling, It's the Wolves", which is apparently for an Eleventh Hour original song.
 Just 80 seconds long, it's nicely done, yet reserved, and it would add well to one of their tracks, even if she was a bit nervous when filming this!
 Also of note, this video is the first real confirmation that The Eleventh Hour will include keyed instruments in their material, while it also indicates that Cathy hasn't fully left the band (despite her removal from their Facebook page's lineup and her current residence in Indiana), so we'll have to see where this all goes!
 Check out Cathy's new video below, and keep an eye out for Eleventh Hour updates as the new year rolls on!

-Finally for today, here's three assorted shorter news items from the last while, and as usual, these are in alphabetical order by artist name:
+Thirdly today, here's three assorted shorter stories from the last little while, and as usual, these are in alphabetical order by band name:

-That's all for today, but stay tuned for more of the weekend's concert previews tomorrow!
+That's all for today, but stay tuned for more news this week, including hopefully some fallout from this past weekend's April Wine concert!
 Thanks everyone!